allano0/pos_system/backend/README.md

-# Supermax Backend
+# SAMTECH Backend

-This is the backend server for the Supermax POS system.
+This is the backend server for the SAMTECH POS system.

 ## Deployment on Render